22 Free Drum VSTs to Improve Your Beats

 The prices of top drum VSTs can often be outside of the budget for many people.
-Fortunately, there are enthusiasts all over the world that are willing to share their VSTs for free.
+Fortunately, there are enthusiasts all over the world who are willing to share their VSTs for free.

 Most people feel skeptical about these free version plugins.
 Simply, it makes perfect sense that paid software features better quality, especially in terms of sound characteristics.
 We can say that this is a general rule, but a great thing with general rules is that there is always room for exceptions.